s0mbra-1973/Trevor/README.md

 ## 📌 Overview

-- TREVOR Injector is a sophisticated DLL injection tool that uses manual mapping to load DLLs into target processes without relying on LoadLibrary.
+- TREVOR Injector is a sophisticated, and easy to use, .DLLs injection tool that uses manual mapping to load .DLLs into target processes without relying on LoadLibrary.
 - It supports x86 and x64 processes, includes SEH (Structured Exception Handling) support, and cleans up traces after injection for stealth.
 - This injector has been specifically designed and adapted for use with Daniel Kuprinski's "Osiris.dll" library, although you can probably inject other .dlls (Osiris.dll is a safe product, be careful with other .dlls of dubious origin).

 ## 🔑 Key Features

+- ✅ VAC3 Proof
 - ✅ Manual Mapping – Bypasses LoadLibrary for stealthier injection
 - ✅ Multi-Architecture Support – Works on both 32-bit and 64-bit processes
 - ✅ SEH Support – Handles exception directories for stable execution